 Jurisdiction Statutes and Policies Relevant to Ethical Review Application/Administrative Process: Instructions and Explanations Commonwealth Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) Code of Practice for Exposure of Humans to Ionizing Radiation for Research Purposes 2005 ARPANSA Code of Practice for Radiation Protection in the Medical Applications of Ionizing Radiation 2008 Researcher: The researcher must comply with the requirements.
 Section 2.1.6 of the ARPANSA Code of Practice for Exposure of Humans to Ionizing Radiation for Research Purposes states that a researcher must obtain an independent assessment or verification by a Medical Physicist of the total effective dose and relevant organ doses for those radiological procedures that are performed specifically for the research protocol.
 Researchers need to provide the independent assessment report and detail in HREA the assessment process undertaken under the ARPANSA Code.
 In addition, the researcher's submission to the HREC must include the following information regarding radiation exposure: (a) why it is necessary to expose participants to ionizing radiation for the purpose of the research; (b) the radiation dose assessment and risk assessment as assessed or verified by the medical physicist; (c) a statement confirming that the site at which the examination or procedure will be performed is actively involved in a relevant quality assurance program; (d) the precautions to be taken to keep radiation exposure to a minimum; (e) the written information to be given to research participants relating to the doses and risks associated with the radiation exposure; and (f) for novel uses of radiation, the arrangements for a review of radiation doses actually received and the arrangements for retention of dose records.
-HREC review: The research must ensure that the independent assessment report has been submitted to the reviewing HREC with research application.
+HEC review: The researcher must ensure that the independent assessment report has been submitted to the reviewing HREC with research application.
 The HREC should consider the balance between the likely benefits and risks associated with any radiation exposure, including the information attached to the ARPANSA Code at Annex 1.
-The HREC should pay particular attention to: (a) the estimates of expected radiation doses and associated risk, which must have been calculated or verified by a medical physicist; (b) the dose estimates and radiation assessment and opinion of an independent medical physicist where the dose constrain Australian Capital Territory Radiation Protection Act 2006 (ACT) Australian Radiation Protection and Nuclear Safety Agency Website: www.arpansa.gov.au/pubs/rps/rps8.p df Researchers are required to comply with these Regulations where undertaking research involving ionising radiation.
+The HREC should pay particular attention to: (a) the estimates of expected radiation doses and risks are provided to the research participants in the information sheet; (b) the dose estimates and radiation risk assessments and opinino of an independent medical physicist; where the dose constraints Australian Capital Territory Researchers are required to comply with these Regulations where undertaking research involving ionising radiation.
 Approval from Radiation Safety Officer is required with application.
-New South Wales Radiation Control Act 1990 (NSW) Radiation Control Regulation 2003 (NSW) Reinforces primacy of ARPaNSA document 'Administration of Ionizing Radiation to Human Subjects in Medical Research' in determining doses of ionizing radiation exposure for persons involved in scientific or research purposes. [cl22] Clause 33 of the Regulations now governs voluntary exposure to radiation for scientific and research purposes.
+New South Wales Radiation Control Act 1990 (NSW) Radiation Control Regulation 2003 Reinforces primacy of ARPaNSA document 'Administration of Ionizing Radiation to Human Subjects in Medical Research' in determining doses of ionizing radiation exposure for persons involved in scientific or research purposes. [cl22] Clause 33 of the Regulations now governs voluntary exposure to radiation for scientific and research purposes.
 This must comply with the "Code of Practice for the Exposure of Humans to Ionising Radiation" as published by ARPANSA.